 - Sinenhlanhla Passcara Mthembu is the founder and director of Passcara and Partners Incorporated

-- 25-year-old Mthembu quit her job to start her own business
+- The venturesome and determined lady quit her job to start her own business in the legal industry

-- YEN.com.gh highlights Mthembu's accomplishments amid her challenges
+- YEN.com.gh highlights Mthembu's challenges and subsequent accomplishments as a young entrepreneur

-While many people her age are still not very certain about their career path, 25-year-old Sinenhlanhla Passcara Mthembu has already established her own law firm.
+While many people her age are still not certain about their career paths, Sinenhlanhla Passcara Mthembu has already established her law firm.

 From completing her law degree to establishing a law firm, Sinenhlanhla Passcara Mthembu has no regrets.

-Prior to starting her own law firm, she had to take the bold step of quitting her job to start her own business.
+Before starting her business, she had to take the bold step of quitting her job to venture into the legal industry.
 She wanted to become her own boss.

 At 25, Sinenhlanhla Passcara Mthembu is the founder and director of Passcara and Partners Incorporated.

 ''I took it as a challenge upon myself to do it.
-I then decided that no matter what people say I’m going to do this,” she says adding that she overcame many challenges.
+I then decided that no matter what people say I’m going to do this,'' she says.

-In a recent tweet, Mthembu noted that she’s the Founder and Director of Passcara and Partners Incorporated.
+In a tweet, Mthembu noted that she’s the Founder and Director of Passcara and Partners Incorporated.

-Mthembu reveals that the difficult part about her job is how it sometimes gets when she has to market herself.
+Mthembu reveals that the difficult part of her job is how it sometimes gets when she has to market herself.